-Hospitality and Tourism Management Department
+Department of Hospitality and Tourism Managment

 To apply for the B.S.
 Hospitality Management (BS HM) students must meet IPFW degree seeking requirements and complete the prerequisite courses outlined in the Pre-Hospitality Management (Pre-HM) requirements, earning 30 credits and attain a cumulative GPA of 2.0 or higher.

 IPFW General Education Requirements Credits: 33